Market Update for November 1st

 –

-Bonito Coffee, Bonjour!
-Yogurt, Brothers Products, Cup My Cakez, France Café, Kettlestones, Koochini Bakery, La Montaigne De Saveurs (cheese!), La Vita Kitchen (returning), The Lucky Lab, Mr. Corn Tamales, Nalwaya Foods (new), Santa Barbara Channel Seafood, Teawaves, YouBite Sausage, and Zona Little Italy.
+Bliss Street Baked Goods, Bonito Coffee, Bonjour!
+Yogurt, Brothers Products, France Café, Fresco Pasta, Kettlestones, La Montaigne De Saveurs (cheese!), La Vita Kitchen, The Lucky Lab, Marmalades by Dash (returning), Mr. Corn Tamales, Sweet Ruth, Teawaves, and YouBite Sausage.

 –